-The target beneficiaries of the project are rural households most affected by food insecurity in the targeted governorates.
-With its various activities, the project is expected to reach around 1 million beneficiaries.
-The primary beneficiaries of the project can be categorized as follows: (a) moderately food-insecure rural households at risk of falling further into food insecurity, who will benefit from the

-CFW program of Component 1; (b) smallholder farmers who will benefit from the agricultural production and commercialization activities of Component 2 and alternative agricultural production activities under Component 4; (c) women beneficiaries from moderately food insecure households at risk of falling further into food insecurity who will benefit from the women entrepreneurship activities of Sub-component 3.2; and (d) severely food insecure households with pregnant and lactating women (PLWG) and children under five who will benefit from the activities of Sub-components 3.1 and 3.3.
+The target beneficiaries of the updated Parent Project are rural households most affected by food insecurity in the targeted governorates.
+With its various activities, the updated Parent Project, that includes the Additional Financing, is expected to reach around 1,842,500 beneficiaries.
+The primary beneficiaries of the project can be categorized as follows: (a) moderately food-insecure rural households at risk of falling further into food insecurity, who will benefit from the CFW program of Component 1; (b) smallholder farmers who will benefit from the agricultural production and commercialization activities of Component 2 and alternative agricultural production activities under Component 4; (c) women beneficiaries from moderately food insecure households at risk of falling further into food insecurity who will benefit from the women entrepreneurship activities of Subcomponent 3.2; and (d) severely food insecure households with pregnant and lactating women (PLWG) and children under five who will benefit from the activities of Sub-components 3.1 and 3.3.
 Additionally, the government and local governments will be beneficiaries of the capacity building activities under Component 4.
 The outreach to beneficiaries will be coordinated with other donor and Bank-financed interventions.
-Set of 77 target districts in which the project will be operated and implemented not limited to the selected across ten governorates: Abyan, Al Bayda, Al Dhale'e, Al Hudaydah, Al Jawf, Amran, Dhamar, Hajjah, Lahj and Taizz
+A Set of 47 target districts will be covered by UNDP under parent fund, beside targeting more districts under AF, based on the final agreement with IPs and partners on the new added approach of geo-bundling will be operating and implemented across eleven governorates: Abyan, Al Bayda, Al Dhale'e, Al Hudaydah, Al Jawf, Amran, Dhamar, Hajjah, Lahj, Taizz and Shabwah.

-The project will aim to support less risky agriculture activities for women according to their capacity and interest.
+The Parent Project and its AF will aim to support less risky agriculture activities for women according to their capacity and interest.
 This may involve supporting kitchen gardens or backyard farms and home-based aquaculture as potentially less risky agricultural enterprises.
 The project will promote small ruminant husbandry to women to be considered as a promising strategy to support farming communities in conflict, as goats and sheep do not require specialized feed, and can be raised in large numbers closer to home.

 2.3.
-Project Components with Potential Resettlement Requirements
+Updated Parent Project (Including Additional Financing) Components with Potential Resettlement Requirements4